Why You NEED To Visit the Faroe Islands; The Perfect Faroe Islands Itinerary (5 days)

 When’s the best time to visit the Faroe Islands?

 I went in the thick of summer.
 So even though the weather is mostly cold all year round, the best time to visit the Faroe Islands is from May to September.
 Late spring and early summer bring longer days, wildflowers, and Atlantic puffins.
 Winter would be cool because this place covered in snow would be magical.
 But the days would be super short, that’s a choice you have to make.

 TLDR: You fly from Copenhagen, Denmark for about $150 each way.

 The Faroe Islands had been on my bucket list of places to visit for quite some time.
 I’m convinced that 2018 was the optimum year to visit, as mark my words, the Faroe Islands will become popular in the next few years.
-In some respects there’s nostalgic reminders of Iceland, however here, you have the place all to yourself, at least for now.
+In some respects, there are nostalgic reminders of Iceland.
+However here, you have the place all to yourself, at least for now.